Package Leaflet: Information for the User

 If you take more Zoely than you should

-If you forgot to take Zoely
+If you forget to take Zoely

-Day 1 to 7 of taking the white active tablets (see figure and scheme)
+Day1 to 7 of taking the white active tablets (see figure and scheme)

-Take the last white active tablet you forgot to take as soon as you remember it (even if this means taking two tablets at once) and take the next tablet at the usual time.
+Take the last white active tablet you forgot to take as soon as you remember (even if this means taking two tablets at once) and take the next tablet at the usual time.
 However, use a barrier contraceptive method, for example, a condom, as an additional precaution until you have taken the tablets correctly for seven consecutive days.

-If you have had sex in the week before you forgot to take the tablets, there is a possibility of becoming pregnant or being pregnant.
+If you have had sex in the week before your missed tablet, there is a possibility that you may become or are pregnant.
 Consult your doctor immediately.

-Day 8 to 17 of taking the white active tablets (see figure and scheme)
+Day8 to 17 of taking the white active tablets (see figure and scheme)

-Day 18 to 24 of taking the white active tablets (see figure and scheme)
+Day18 to 24 of taking the white active tablets (see figure and scheme)

 1st option: